abbbi/virtnbdbackup/README.md

 ## Debian package

-To create an Debian package (Debian Buster required) use:
+To create an Debian package (Debian bullseye required) use:

 ```
 apt-get install python3-all python3-stdeb